tm-nielsen/portfolio-site/kramer/Twee Rules.md

 #### Clashes
 If you ***Roll to Do*** using a die the same colour as your target's current ***Swing***, it becomes a clash.
 - A successful attack deals double damage.
-- A successful defence grants a free action as a counter.
+- A successful defence deals normal damage.
 - A tie banks the damage and prompts a reroll.
 This banked damage will be dealt to the losing party along with the value of the winning roll.
 	- *Damage banked by successive tied clashes can stack indefinitely.*